popeindustries/pwa-workshop/step7/README.md

 ### Runtime caching

 In addition to the static dependencies cached during the **installation** phase, the `ServiceWorker` is able to cache resources as they are returned from the network at runtime.
 It's important to note, however, that the `body` of a `response` object can only be read **once**.
-As a result, you must call `clone()` on the instance returned from `fetch` when caching a response:
+As a result, you should call `clone()` on the instance returned from `fetch` when caching a response:

 ```js
 cache.put(request, response.clone());